dpinney/neural_imaging_utilities/README.md

 # File Import

 For image classification: the initial image to be classified should be in a directory called “image_identifier” within the TF_Transfer_Learning subdirectory and all images to be tested should be called “image0” starting with 0 and counting upwards by whole positive integers.
 For entire directories of images to be run through the classifier, save the directory as a tarfile and in the TF_Transfer_Learning subdirectory.
 Adjust the code accordingly to the name of the directory of images in line 179.
 Images to be processed with the LLFF repository must be saved in a subdirectory within the LLFF subdirectory (eg scenedir) in a folder within called images.
+Ensure that these images are saved as JPEG files.
 The directory of images to be 3D reconstructed with NeRF should be ______ and the .npz file containing image/pose/focal information that can be easily imported in the Colab will be outputted for use _____ .

 # Instructions For Use